-- Site work which involves utilities or storm water systems.
+- Site work which involves earth moving; utilities; or storm water systems.

 PROJECTS WHICH DO NOT REQUIRE A BUILDING PERMIT:

-- Small site development - including earth moving; finished grading and planting; fencing; paving of roadways, parking and walkways.
+- Small site development - including finished grading and planting; fencing; and re-paving of existing roadways, parking lots and walkways.

 - Bleacher projects which involve only the installation of pre-engineered, factory-built equipment without foundations or sitework.